AngelDHackerman/BTC-ETH_Data_Analysis/README.md

    > **Note**: The year 2017 is a notable outlier that significantly affects Bitcoin's annual average profits.

 3. **Risk-Reward Tradeoff**:
-   - Despite its volatility, Bitcoin consistently outperformed the S&P 500 in most metrics, making it an attractive option for risk-tolerant investors.
+   - Despite its volatility, Bitcoin consistently outperformed the S&P 500 in most metrics, making it an **attractive option for risk-tolerant investors**.

----

 ### Observations and Conclusions
 1. **Performance Analysis**: